dag/kib/README.markdown

 There is also a "router" which will build your application from your resources with the routes of your chosing.
 This makes it all highly flexible.

+Another design goal is to not mix formats in files, unlike e.g. Webby.
+This is beneficial for things like syntax highlighting, but means more files and separation.
+Separation however has benefits in itself, and many files shouldn't be a problem with generators and good editors.

 ## Love needed

 * Split into namespaced libraries and generators